ruby-rice/rice/README.md

 ```

-Each time Ruby calls Factory#create, it will create a new MyClass object that will never be freed.
-This results
+Each time Factory#create is called from Ruby, a new C++ instance of MyClass will be created.
+Using Rice's default rules,
-in a memory leak.
+this will result in a memory leak because those instance will never be freed.

 ```ruby
 1_000.times do